-We thought it was time to ask dads what is life like for them today.
+We thought it was time to ask dads what fatherhood is like for them today.
 What are their new struggles, joys and expectations?
 Here’s what we learned.

-Today, leagues of engaged modern dads like Michael are slowly refashioning what fatherhood looks like.
-For example, 2011 Statistics Canada figures found that 30 percent of eligible fathers filed for parental leave benefits in 2010 – a nine-fold increase over the previous six years.
-StatsCan also reported in 2011 that the number of stay-at-home dads had tripled over 30 years; and that the number of families headed by single dads is rising.
+Today, leagues of engaged dads like Michael are slowly refashioning what fatherhood looks like.
+For example, 2011 Statistics Canada figures found that 30 percent of eligible fathers filed for parental leave benefits in 2010—a nine-fold increase over the previous six years (and a stat that had held steady in the years since).
+StatsCan also reported in 2011 that the number of stay-at-home dads had tripled over 30 years, and that the number of families headed by single dads is rising.

-It’s true.
 Today more Canadian fathers are taking advantage of parental leave benefits.
 Yet invariably, dads told us, people’s first reaction is still surprise.
 Michael, who took off six months with his second son, and another couple of months after a cross-country move, says people are “more surprised than anything.
-They say, ‘Oh I didn’t even know men could do that.’
-Especially in Canada they always think the 12 months is just for the mom; they never realize it’s called ‘parental’ leave; it can be split up however you want.”
+They say, ‘Oh, I didn’t even know men could do that.’
+Especially in Canada they always think the 12 months is just for the mom; they never realize it’s called ‘parental’ leave and it can be split up however you want.”

-Like Michael, Jason Best, an inside account manager from Oshawa, Ont., also shared parental leave benefits with his wife, a chiropractor.
-Starting when each of his two sons were three months old, (they’re four and two now) Jason stayed home for two threemonth stints.
+Like Michael, Jason Best, a dad from Oshawa, Ont., also shared parental leave benefits with his wife.
+Starting when each of his two sons were three months old, Jason stayed home for two three-month stints.
 “The time that I spent with them was so great,” he says.
 “It gave me a chance to get to know them and learn who they are and learn about this whole father thing.
 It doesn’t come with instructions so it’s a learning process and the more you do it, the better you are, I guess.”

 Francine de Montigny, a researcher, clinician and nurse in Gatineau, Que., says that’s just the start in terms of benefits.
 “We know that the mothers who have an involved spouse are more satisfied with their marital relationship.
 Fathers, too, perceive their relationship more positively, she says, and a dad’s early involvement builds his competency and self-esteem, and entrenches childcare routines and overall commitment.
 “If the couple eventually separates, a father will have bonded with his child and will want to stay involved in the child’s life and that also means financial support for the mother,” she says.

 Yet it’s not all smooth sailing for modern fathers wanting a hands-on role.
 Dads have few role models, says Francine.
-Brian Russell, a parent educator and coordinator at Dad Central Ontario, says we still need to change our cultural expectations, and look at fathers as “parents, and not look at them suspiciously, not look at them as buffoons who don’t know what they’re doing, not feel sympathy for them in a way that is actually disrespectful to them in their role.”
+Brian Russell, a contributor to Dad Central Ontario, says we still need to change our cultural expectations, and look at fathers as “parents, and not look at them suspiciously, not look at them as buffoons who don’t know what they’re doing, not feel sympathy for them in a way that is actually disrespectful to them in their role.”
 How many dads today still get called “amazing” simply because they’re caring for their own children?